Fabinho (footballer, born 1993): 2022–23 season: FA Community Shield victory

+Al-Ittihad

+On 31 July 2023, Fabinho officially joined Al-Ittihad on a three-year deal lasting until 2026.
+The deal was reportedly worth £40 million.
+Announcements were made by all parties involved.
+The fee paid by Al-Ittihad for the transfer of Fabinho was the fifth-largest sum ever paid to Liverpool for the departure of a player.
+Owing to the move, Fabinho joined his former manager Nuno Espírito Santo in Saudi Arabia.
+The transfer of Fabinho was one of a series of high-profile transfers to Al-Ittihad, with other notable players joining the Jeddah-based club including Karim Benzema, N'Golo Kante and Jota.
+Commenting on Fabinho's departure from Liverpool, Jürgen Klopp stated that he would "definitely" miss him.
+In the midst of the 2023–24 season, with the lack of a long-term option to succeed him in defensive midfield, it was suggested by journalist David Brindle that Fabinho's departure from the club could be a "big regret" for it.

+On 14 August 2023, Fabinho made his first appearance for his new club in a commanding 3–0 victory against Al-Raed and was widely praised for his performance.
+He was later given a large Rolex watch by a Saudi journalist as a gift of thanks for his performance.

 International career

 Included in coach Dunga's 23-man squad for the 2015 Copa América in Chile, Fabinho made his debut in a warm-up match against Mexico on 7 June of that year, as a half-time substitute for Danilo in a 2–0 victory at Allianz Parque in São Paulo.
 With Dani Alves playing the entire tournament at right-back, Fabinho did not play at the Copa América, in which Brazil reached the quarter-finals.
 Fabinho was selected for Brazil's Copa América Centenario squad, although he did not play in any of Brazil's three matches at the tournament.

 In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.

 On 7 November 2022, Fabinho was named in the squad for the 2022 FIFA World Cup.
+He served mainly as a back-up to Casemiro but was praised for the performances he made during the tournament.